altalogix/SFZero/README.md

 Before building the sample plugin, it's necessary to

-* for iOS under XCode, ensure AppExtension and STanalone are both given the same group ID.
+* for iOS under XCode, ensure AppExtension and Standalone are both given the same group ID.

 See altalogix repo for more info on building